dandyvica/rbfd/readrbf/source/help.md

 -o format
 : Name of the output file format.
-Possible values are: html, tag, csv, txt, xlsx, sqlite3.
-Defaulted to txt if not specified.
+Possible values are: html, tag, csv, txt, xlsx, sqlite3, ident.
+Defaulted to txt if not specified. ident means the output file format is the same than the input one

 -p
 : Print out progress